zachighton/bank_customer_classification/README.md

 The project was stored and updated via Github.
 This allowed us to easily share the project over multiple devices and sync changes.

+### Slides.com

+We used slides.com to create a presentation which can be accessed at this [link](https://slides.com/zachighton/deck).

 ### SQL

-We accessed the data in SQL in order to perform some preliminary analysis - link.
+We accessed the data in SQL in order to perform some [preliminary analysis](https://github.com/zachighton/mid_bootcamp_classification_project/blob/main/SQL%20Files/classification_project_final.sql).

 ### Tableau

-We used Tableau for some exploratory analysis which can be found here - link.
-We also used it to create an interactive dashboard to display some findings of the analysis.
+We used Tableau for some exploratory analysis which can be found [here](https://github.com/zachighton/mid_bootcamp_classification_project/blob/main/Tableau%20Files/classification_questions.twbx).
+We also used it to create an [interactive dashboard](https://github.com/zachighton/mid_bootcamp_classification_project/blob/main/Tableau%20Files/classification_dashboard.twbx) to display some findings of the analysis.

 ### Python

 **Import:**

 We then imported the data into Python to begin exploring the data.
-The link to the jupyter notebook can be found [here] - link.
+The link to the jupyter notebook can be found [here](https://github.com/zachighton/mid_bootcamp_classification_project/blob/main/Python%20Files/classification_project_final.ipynb).

 **Cleaning:**